 Kodokan is located in what in feudal times was a precinct of Mito Castle.
 Not much remains of the castle today.
-There a couple of gates, a visitor center and some markers that explain the former castle grounds whose multiple citadels took good advantage of the hills found in today's city center.
+There are a reconstructed corner turret, a couple of gates, a visitor center and some markers that explain the former castle grounds whose multiple citadels took good advantage of the hills found in today's city center.

 Kodokan is located around ten minutes on foot from Mito Station.